dfinity/portal/docs/references/cli-reference/dfx-canister.md

 ## dfx canister create

 Use the `dfx canister create` command to register one or more canister identifiers without compiled code.
-You must be connected to the local canister execution environment or theicto run this command.
+You must be connected to the local canister execution environment or the {platform} to run this command.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.